sylph-docs/sylph-docs.github.io/docs/sylph-tax-output-format.md

     This is a valid TSV file, but rows prefixed with `#` are comments.
     You can read `.sylphmpa` files with pandas in python like `pd.read_csv('output.sylphmpa',sep='\t', comment='#')`.

+!!! tip

+    You can visualize this file in [pavian](https://fbreitwieser.shinyapps.io/pavian/) if you use the `sylph-tax taxprof .... --pavian` option (since v1.5.1).

 There are five important columns:

 1. `clade_name`: A string like `d__Bacteria|p__Actinomycetota|c__Acidimicrobiia|o__Acidimicrobiales|f__Ilumatobacteraceae` that describes the clade. `t__STRAIN` represents the exact genome identifier.